MicrosoftDocs/win32/desktop-src/shell/how-to-specify-an-icon--label--or-device-handler-for-a-device-using-a-device-class.md

 ---
-Description: 'Device classes allow the specification of the Icons, Label, and DeviceHandlers properties for any device of that class.' ms.assetid: 'E32C1BA6-B520-4809-A9E9-48813C7EBAA4'
+Description: Device classes allow the specification of the Icons, Label, and DeviceHandlers properties for any device of that class. ms.assetid: E32C1BA6-B520-4809-A9E9-48813C7EBAA4
-title: 'How to Specify an Icon, Label, or Device Handler for a Device Using a Device Class'
+title: How to Specify an Icon, Label, or Device Handler for a Device Using a Device Class ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # How to Specify an Icon, Label, or Device Handler for a Device Using a Device Class